 We examined the job data sent from our AS/400 and noted the following:

 - the only PJL commands present in the job were to get status from the "printer" or, in this case, RPM itself

 - the print file itself was plain PCL without PJL commands to set the job or user name

-While this proves that the AppSocket module is flexible enough to process a basic job, this particular sample does not demonstrate how we process jobs with a more complete set of commands.
-We ran all our customer PJL samples through AppSocket prior to release and we were able to test job data plus commands such as timeout and more.
+While this proves that the AppSocket module is flexible enough to process a basic job, this sample does not demonstrate how we process jobs with a complete set of commands.
+We ran all our customer PJL samples through AppSocket before release, and we were able to test job data plus commands such as timeout and more.
 Of course, the job name and user name were among the first things we looked for.

 If you are interested in any of the AppSocket capabilities, please contact our office using our contact form, or call 208-523-6970.